What are fixed costs: Understanding the importance for small businesses

 Budgeting and financial projections

-Accurately tracking fixed costs provides a predictable base for any business to forecast future expenses.
+Accurately tracking fixed costs provides a predictable base for any business to create a reliable financial forecast.
 By understanding each fixed cost, they can set realistic sales and revenue targets to cover the costs and turn a profit.

 Financial statements

-Typically recorded in the profit and loss statement, they are labeled as operating expenses and deducted from gross profit to arrive at the operating profit.
+Typically recorded on the profit and loss statement, business expenses such as rent, salaries and insurance are labeled as operating expenses and deducted from gross profit to arrive at the operating profit.

-Unlike variable costs, fixed costs will not directly show in the cost of goods sold but are considered part of the broader operating expenses.
+Unlike variable costs, fixed costs will not directly show in the cost of goods sold but are considered part of the broader business expenses under operating costs.

 Allocating revenue to fixed costs